Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 	- The system we want to communicate with
 	- We can't access the internals of the system
 	- We can only talk to the API layer
-	- End point / input required + return
+	- End point / input required + result
+	- API Key: a unique ID to identify your App

 [APT]
 APT (Advanced Package Tool) is the command-line tool to interact with this packaging system.
 There are already dpkg commands to manage it, but apt is a more user-friendly way to handle packages.
 You can use it to find and install new packages, upgrade packages, clean your packages, etc.